TheOdinProject/curriculum/javascript/index.md

 ******************************************************************************
 TODO: (?
 6 hrs?)
-* Smashing and AListApart magazines audit for resources (2 hrs?)
 * Overall intro and conclusion (1 hr?)
 * Check and deploy (1 hr)

 ******************************************************************************
-# SECTION: The Basics and the Browser
+# SECTION 1: The Basics and the Browser

 You've already completed the [Web Development 101 course](/courses/web-development-101/lessons#section-the-front-end), right?
 Good, because now we'll be moving at warp speed into new frontiers.
 This section will cover a lot of ground and your brain may melt down a few times, but don't worry, that's just a flesh wound.
 Patch 'er up and keep going!
 When in doubt, build something.